 - Even the tongue-in-cheek approach can backfire.
-A Quizno's ad that took a potshot against Subway and — implicitly — its customers had two men sitting on a bench, one with a toasted Quizno's sub, and one with an untoasted sub that was obviously from Subway.
-The man with the Quizno's sub says "Untoasted?
+A Quiznos ad from autumn 2003 that took a potshot against Subway and — implicitly — its customers had two men sitting on a bench, one with a toasted Quiznos sub, and one with an untoasted sub that was obviously from Subway.
+The man with the Quiznos sub says "Untoasted?
 What, were you raised by wolves?"
-Cue the second guy (a pre-Sheldon Jim Parsons) having a flashback of himself, still adult and in a three-piece suit, nursing from a mother wolf with her pups.
-He then responds back in the present "Why yes.
-Yes, I was."
-Enough people were put off by this ad that it was taken off the air, then put back on with the nursing scene cut out (but with the "raised by wolves" insult left in).
+Cue the second guy (Jim Parsons, before he became known as Sheldon) having a flashback of himself, still an adult and wearing the same three-piece suit as in the previous shot, nursing from a mother wolf with her pups.
+He then responds back in the present "Yes, I was.
+Hm."
+Enough people were put off by this ad that it was taken off the air, then put back on with the nursing scene cut out but with the "raised by wolves" insult left in.
 (And of course, the ad is Hilarious in Hindsight now that Subway does toast its subs.)

 - This trope is more frequently employed in political advertising.
 In these cases, a common tactic is to run commercials against a particular candidate claiming he or she is being supported by a person or group that's considered unpopular by the majority of voters.
 The message being that the fact a "hated" person or group is endorsing the candidate is proof there's something wrong with him or her.

 - A 1995 British Audi advert inverted this to the same effect by having a stereotypical obnoxious City yuppie test-drive the car while boasting, driving aggressively, and being a Jerkass in flashback clips.
 At the end of the advert, he handed the car back to the dealer and rejected it as "not really my style".

 - In a meta example, many memes have abruptly died when a large corporation's social media accounts started invoking them (similar to parents catching on to fads, both common in real life and invoked in many of the examples below).